rawmind0/alpine-traefik/README.md

 ### Rancher

-If you are running it in rancher, you could run rancher-traefik as a sidekick to get dynamic configuration.
+If you are running it in rancher, you could run [rancher-traefik][rancher-traefik] as a sidekick to get dynamic configuration.

 ## Example